Program and Academic Details

 Who might benefit from the certificate-only track?

-This stream may be attractive to foreign professionals, including non-lawyers, such as the spouses and partners of students enrolled in a BU or other graduate program; or professionals seeking to improve their English-language proficiency, expand their knowledge of US law and legal vocabulary and concepts, and immerse themselves in US legal culture.
+Examples include foreign professionals, including non-lawyers, such as the spouses and partners of students enrolled in a BU or other graduate program; or professionals seeking to improve their English-language proficiency, expand their knowledge of US law and legal vocabulary and concepts, and immerse themselves in US legal culture.

 I am interested in the Certificate-only program.
 Are the curricula the same for the Certificate-only and the Two-Year Track?